Alright folks. A moderate revision here! I entered this in a contest on Inkitt, and saw my self saying "WTF, did I write."

 "She's actually two years older than you," Windu corrected the young Togrutan, "She's 16 years old."

 "Despite that - in her defense – I would never join the organization whose member killed my father."
-Ahsoka said.
+Ahsoka said bluntly.
+Anakin would normally scold her speaking out of turn.
+In this instance, her words held powerful merit.
 "I'd be out for blood too."

-"She has a point," Obi-wan agreed, "If Tanya is in any relation with Jango, and she is likely to decline at the possibility of losing her pride."
+"She has a point."
+Obi-wan grimly agreed.
+"If Tanya is in any relation with Jango, and she is likely to decline at the possibility of losing her pride."

-"Wait," Luminara interrupted, "Why do we even a bounty hunter to join our jedi order?"
+"Wait!"
+Luminara interrupted abruptly.
+"Why do we even a bounty hunter to join our Jedi order?"

 "Well if she's as stubborn as you say, she will never join us without ulterior motives."
 Luminara pointed out.